 Mona Lisa B. De la Cruz (Filipino) was first elected as Director of the Corporation on 12 May 2015.
 She is the President and Chief Executive Officer of Insular Life Assurance Company Ltd. She is a member of the Board of Trustees of the Insular Life Assurance Company, Ltd., the Insular Foundation, Inc. and the Insular Life Employee Retirement Fund.
 She is Director and President of Insular Investment Corporation, Insular Property Ventures, Inc., and Insular Properties, Inc. She is a director of Insular Health Care, Inc., ILAC General Agency, Inc., Home Credit Mutual Building and Loan Association, Insular Life Management and Development Corporation, Insular Life Property Holdings, and MAPFRE Insular Insurance Corporation.
 She received her Bachelor of Science degree in Statistics from the University of the Philippines, Cum Laude, in 1978.
 She likewise completed her Master of Science in Mathematics, major in Actuarial Science, at the University of Michigan in 1979.
-She is a Fellow of the Management Association of the Philippines, Makati Business Club, Filipina CEO Circle and the Filipina Women's Network.
-From 2015 to 2019, she attended seminars on corporate governance.
+She is a Fellow of the Actuarial Society of the Philippines, an Associate of the Society of Actuaries, USA, and a member of the Management Association of the Philippines, Makati Business Club, Filipina CEO Circle and the Filipina Women's Network.
+From 2015 to 2020, she attended seminars on corporate governance.